zshamrock/gradle-getting-started-template/README.md

+### About
+Opinionated Gradle getting started template as a good starting point for any project.
+The focus here on the simplicity, and the use of code quality and static analysis tools:
+- JaCoCo - for test coverage
+- Checkstyle - for standardize and control the style between members in the team
+- PMD/FindBugs - to spot any potential bug places and establish best practices
+- Spock Framework - as the flexible testing for framework for Java project

+The versions of the tools used in this template see below in the table.

 Read more about [Gradle 'Getting Started' template](http://akazlou.com/posts/2015-07-19-gradle-getting-started-template.html)

 ## How to use it

+### Via script (recommended)
+ - download and put `gradleGettingStarted.groovy` script into bin folder
+ - run `gradleGettingStarted.groovy` or `gradleGettingStarted.groovy <project name>`
+ - provide the project name script asks for (if run without project name specified)
+ - add your remote location `git remote add origin <your remote location>`

 ### Manually
  - clone the repository `git clone https://github.com/zshamrock/gradle-getting-started-template.git <your project name>`